adjurk/elk-stack-poc/README.md

 - **Minimal cost possible** - avoid costly services (e.g. simple k3s cluster instead of charging for EKS), `destroy` resources when not in use and recreate thanks to IaC
 - **Medium ops overhead** - implementing in k3s but with IaC where possible for a simple `apply`
 - **Fast provisioning** - ready within 5 minutes
+- **Built for scale** - can go from serving 10 to 1000 clients with horizontal scaling

 **Must-haves:**
 - [ ] k3s